 10 And the LORD spoke to Manasseh and to his people, but they would not listen.
 11 Therefore, the LORD brought upon them the captains of the army of the king of Assyria who took Manasseh among the thorns, bound him with fetters, and carried him to Babylon.
 12 And when he was in affliction, he implored the LORD his God and humbled himself greatly before the God of his fathers.
 13 And he prayed to him, and God was entreated by him, heard his supplication, and brought him back to Jerusalem into his kingdom.
 Then Manasseh knew that the LORD is God.

-14 Now after this, he built a wall outside the city of David on the west side of Gihon, in the valley, even to the entrance at the fish-gate, compassed about Ophel, raised it up a very great height, and put captains of war in all the fortified cities of Judah.
+14 Now after this, he built a wall outside the city of David on the west side of Gihon, in the valley, even to the entrance at the fish-gate, and he encircled Ophel with it and raised it up a very great height.
+And he put captains of war in all the fortified cities of Judah.
 15 And he took away the strange gods, the idol out of the house of the LORD, and all the altars that he had built on the mountain of the house of the LORD and in Jerusalem, and cast them out of the city.
 16 And he repaired the altar of the LORD and sacrificed peace-offerings and thank-offerings on it, and commanded Judah to serve the LORD God of Israel.
 17 Nevertheless, the people still sacrificed in the high places, but to the LORD their God only.

 18 Now the rest of the acts of Manasseh, his prayer to his God, and the words of the seers who spoke to him in the name of the LORD God of Israel, behold, they are written in the book of the kings of Israel.
 19 His prayer also, and how God was entreated by him, and all his sin, his trespass, and the places in which he built high places, and set up groves and engraved images, before he was humbled, behold, they are written among the sayings of the seers.
 20 So Manasseh slept with his fathers, and they buried him in his own house.
 And Amon his son reigned in his stead.